Spin order, spin excitations, and RIXS spectra of spin-1/2 tetramer chains: Results

-In Fig.~\ref{fig:fig5}(d), the system is in a Haldane phase which is close to the situation in Fig.~\ref{fig:fig5}(b).
-The energy continuum is at the energy level of $\omega=E^{\prime}_1-E^{\prime}_0$, which is the same energy level of the energy continuum in Fig.~\ref{fig:fig5}(b).
+In Fig.~\ref{fig:fig8}(d), the system is in a Haldane phase, which is close to the situation in Fig.~\ref{fig:fig8}(b).
+The energy continuum is at the energy level of $\omega=E^{\prime}_1-E^{\prime}_0$, which is the same energy level of the energy continuum in Fig.~\ref{fig:fig8}(b).
 Note, the energy dispersion amplitude is inversed to the dispersion amplitude in $A_4$ due to the intra-tetramer coupling changing from antiferromagnetic to ferromagnetic.
-Therefore, the energy dispersion branch, labeled as $-A_4$, in Fig.~\ref{fig:fig5}(d) is described by Eq.~\eqref{eq:e4} In Fig.~\ref{fig:fig5}(e), we observe both the high energy continuum and the gapless low energy continuum since the system is in .
-The high energy continuum includes two kinds of high energy excitation.
-The energy curve (3) is the excitation from the tetramer ground state singlet $\ket{0}$ to the excited state $\ket{3}$ and the energy curve (2) refers to the excitation from the ground state $\ket{0}$ to the excited state $\ket{2}$.
-The upper and the lower boundary of low energy continuum with gapless modes at $q=\pi/4$ and $q=\pi/2$ in Fig.~\ref{fig:fig5}(e) are also described by Eq.~\eqref{eq:spinon}.
-In Fig.~\ref{fig:fig5}(f), we still observe the gapless low energy excitation because that system is still in when $\alpha=-0.6$ and $\beta=0.1$.
-Due to the diminished ferromagnetic intra-tetramer interaction coupling $\alpha$, the energy levels for the high energy excitations is depressed and the difference of the energy levels for high energy dispersion (2) and (4) shrinks compared to Fig~\ref{fig:fig5}(e).
-An energy continuum appears at the energy level below (4), which is contributed by the quinton excitation (excitation from $\ket{0}$ to $\ket{5}$) according to the perturbation theory and is described by the energy relation curve (5), which is describe by the following equation The energy dispersion relation presented the quinton excitation in Eq.~\ref{eq:e5} indicates that the excitation from $\ket{0}$ to $\ket{5}$ is highly localized compared to other high energy excitations.
+Therefore, the energy dispersion branch, labeled as $-A_4$, in Fig.~\ref{fig:fig8}(d) is described by In Fig.~\ref{fig:fig8}(e), we observe both the high-energy continuum and the gapless low-energy continuum since the system is in the tetramer phase.
+The high-energy continuum includes two kinds of high-energy excitations.
+The energy curve $\omega_3(q)$ is the excitation from the tetramer ground state singlet $\ket{0}$ to the excited state $\ket{3}$, and the energy curve $\omega_2(q)$ refers to the excitation from the ground state $\ket{0}$ to the excited state $\ket{2}$.
+The upper and the lower boundary of low-energy continuum with gapless modes at $q=\pi/4$ and $q=\pi/2$ in Fig.~\ref{fig:fig8}(e) are also described by Eq.~\ref{eq:spinon}.
+In Fig.~\ref{fig:fig8}(f), we still observe the gapless low-energy excitation because that system is still in when $\alpha=-0.6$ and $\beta=0.1$.
+Due to the diminished ferromagnetic intra-tetramer interaction coupling $\alpha$, the energy levels for the high energy excitations are depressed, and the differences of the energy levels for high energy dispersions $\omega_2(q)$ and $\omega_4(q)$ shrink compared to Fig~\ref{fig:fig8}(e).
+An energy continuum appears at the energy level below $\omega_4(q)$, which is contributed by the quinton excitation (excitation from $\ket{0}$ to $\ket{5}$) according to the perturbation theory and is described by the energy relation curve $\omega_5(q)$, which is described by the following equation The energy dispersion relation presented the quinton excitation in Eq.~\ref{eq:e5}, which indicates that the excitation from $\ket{0}$ to $\ket{5}$ is highly localized compared to other high-energy excitations.